neutralinojs/neutralinojs/README.md

 ### Neutralinojs cloud

-This experimental mode can be used to expose native functions for clients
+This mode can be used to expose native functions for clients.
+In fact, you can restrict native calls as you wish.

 ```bash
 ./neutralino  /dev/null 2>&1 &